There are a bunch of tools in this directory and elsewhere for making slides. For a quick start, use the templates (‘,new’ tool).

 To use the b6+ script, include something like the following:

-This uses the generic W3C style with humaaans, which, as of 2022, is recommended by the Comm team.
-An alternative is the generic style for W3C without humaaans.
-You can use the same styles also with Shower.
+This uses the generic W3C style of 2025, which is recommended by the Comm team since October 2025.
+You can use the same style also with Shower.

 To start a presentation, press “A” (Only works if Javascript is turned on.)